knithyan/DS_ML_PY_projects/README.md

 # Welcome to my Data Science/Machine Learning Project Repository!

-This repository contains my Machine learning projects scripted using Python.
+This repository contains my DS/ML and other projects scripted using Python.

 ## Machine-Learning-Models